 At the eight month mark, and against doctors orders, I finally said “fuck it” and started going to the gym again.
 The pain was intense, but I didn’t care.
 I didn’t actually want to be there, but I did it anyway.
 I was sore, out of shape and self-conscience, but I sucked it up and made myself go and workout.
 I needed to get myself back to my positive lifestyle that I once knew and I needed to do it fast because I was on a downward spiral to a bad place that I had been to before and didn’t want to return to.

 The workouts weren’t what they use to be, and there was pain there that wasn’t there before, but I kept at it.
 I was seeing a physiotherapist three times a week, a chiropractor four times a week and a massage therapist three times a week, but I still managed to get to the gym three times a week on top of that (and work a full time job).
 I had to change my workout regime completely and learn how to do modified workouts due to severe hip, back and wrist pain, but I did it and in the long run it was for the best.

-It’s been 10 years now and it took me a long time, a lot of work, a lot of patience and a lot of support to get back to a place where I feel happy about myself, but I got there.
-10 years later I still do massage, and chiro for my back, hips and wrists because I deal with a pain that will never go away, but you know what… I’m alive, I’m happy, I worked hard to get back to a life that makes me happy, I have a great wife and two amazing kids, and I have a great career that allows me to treat people with chronic pain and teach them how to move their bodies.
+It’s been more than 12 years now and life has changed a lot, and it took me a long time, a lot of work, a lot of patience and a lot of support to get back to a place where I feel happy about myself, but I got there.
+12 years later I still do massage, and chiro for my back, hips and wrists because I deal with a pain that will never go away (although I’m now doing MoveU and learning how to fix my shit), but you know what… I’m alive, I’m happy, I worked hard to get back to a life that makes me happy, I have a great wife and two amazing kids, and I have a great career that allows me to treat people with chronic pain and teach them how to move their bodies.
 I’m very fortunate.